Cost Of Living In Hawaii 2024

 If you’re a remote worker, rest assured that the internet on the island won’t let you down.
 Since our temperatures are very moderate throughout the year, you don’t even have to worry about losing access to the internet to severe weather events like an ice storm.

 There is no sales tax in Hawaii, rather the state charges General Excise Tax (GET) at 4%.
 County governments can impose a surcharge on the state GET.
 The City and County of Honolulu has a 0.5% surcharge, making the effective GET rate 4.5%.
-The General Excise Tax is charged on all goods and services, unlike a sales tax that is usually only charged on goods.
+The General Excise Tax is charged on all goods and services, unlike a sales tax which is usually only charged on goods.

 See the table below for the tax brackets and their marginal tax rates.

-On Oahu, through June 30, 2023, owner-occupant residential property tax rate is $3.50 per every thousand dollars of assesed value, so if your home in Hawaii is your primary residence and the tax assessed value on that home is $1,000,000, then your property taxes for the year would be $3,500.If your home was assessed at $500,000 then your proeprty taxes would be $1,750.
+For the fiscal year of July 1, 2023 to June 30, 2024, the owner-occupant residential property tax rate is $3.50 per every thousand dollars of assessed value.
+This means that if your home in Hawaii is your primary residence and the tax assessed value on that home is $1,000,000, then your property taxes for the year would be $3,500.If your home was assessed at $500,000 then your property taxes would be $1,750.
 It's possible to claim a homeowner's exemption if the property is your primary residence.

 TheBus is Oahu's primary public transportation system with other options such as shuttle services also available.
 It's not a massive system like you'd find in a major city but it gets the job done for shorter distances.
-Gas may be expensive in Hawaii but distances are smaller so you'll be driving less here compared to the mainland.
+Gas may be expensive in Hawaii, but distances are smaller so you'll be driving less here compared to the mainland.
 So unless you're putting in a lot of miles driving around the island, which you'll realistically have no need to do, the higher gas prices are offset by fewer miles driven.